lumeland/lume.land/docs/core/events.md

 ${toc}

-Lume has events that you can use to run some code at certain times during the compiling process.
+Lume has an events system to run some code at certain times during the compiling process.
 You can configure those events in the `_config.js` file with the function `addEventListener`.

 ## beforeBuild